waseem-medhat/website/content/post/automating-git-with-r.md

 That sums up my quick exercise of automating Git in R and making it an executable script to run from the command line.

+Shout out to Zac Garland for telling me about the `gert` package.